tempesta-tech/tempesta/README.md

 are not used.

-The use and behaviour of Tempesta sticky cookies is controlled by a single configuration option that can have several parameters.
-The full form of the option and parameters is as follows:
+The use and behaviour of Tempesta sticky cookies is controlled by a single configuration directive that can have several parameters.
+The full form of the directive and parameters is as follows:
 ```
 sticky [name=<COOKIE_NAME>] [enforce];
 ```